 If you’ve spent much time working with athletes, then you know they interact with countless movement problems in their sport.
 Have you ever asked yourself, how are they successful game after game, season after season, and year after year?
 Their skillset is something we all admire, but how do they ‘acquire’ these skills?
 In my opinion, skill is an ongoing process, rather than one that has an endpoint.
 Skills are continuously adapted as athletes search the information available to guide their movement in sports (for more on ‘information,’ please read our March 23rd, 2020 blog post).
-Acknowledging that skills are continuously adapted places great emphasis on problem-solving, where the search process allows athletes to solve problems in creative and authentic ways.
+Acknowledging that skills are continuously adapted emphasizes the importance of embedding athletes in contextual problems, where they can search for and discover functional movement solutions.
 It gives them ownership and allows their perception to be the driver of their movement.
 In 2007, Jacobs and Michaels stated that “searching is the process of learning to attend to informational variables of a task and modifying actions to these informational variables.”
 In nearly 15 years as a coach, working with hundreds of athletes, I can tell you first hand that athletes better be solving contextual problems in practice, where they attune to information-rich areas of the performance landscape, so functional movement behaviors emerge in the game.
 Let’s look at skill ‘acquisition’ a little deeper.

 The two definitions you often see for skill ‘acquisition’ are as follows: